 Our doctors are specially trained to handle a wide range of voice and swallowing disorders, and strive to offer patients the most advanced, minimally invasive treatments.
 These treatments are geared towards restoring the patient’s voice and swallowing abilities, and allowing them to once again enjoy activities such as eating, speaking and singing.

 What is Laryngology?

 Laryngology is the study of the human voice, which originates in the larynx, or “voice box.”
 Because the larynx is involved in breathing, speaking, and swallowing, laryngologists care for disorders of any of these functions.
-Dr. Gupta has chosen to focus her practice on the evaluation, treatment, and management of the professional voice user.
+We have chosen to focus our practice on the evaluation, treatment, and management of the professional voice user.
 Professional voice users includes: